fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8d.md

 #### 8.20 Books by genre, part 2

-Implement a view which shows the logged in user all books in their favourite genre.
+Implement a view which shows all the books based on the logged in user's favourite genre.

 ![](../../images/8/29.png)